Providing a Rational Defense of the Faith

 4. It is True that the Theistic God Exists

-In virtually every conversation or argument with an unbeliever, you will be asked: How can you be sure that God exists?
-Are you prepared to give a good answer to that question using Christian apologetics?
-Many people believe in a higher power of some kind, but good Christian apologetics depends upon building a sound case for God as the Creator and Sustainer of the universe in which we all live.
+In every dialogue or debate with those who question theism, the inevitable question arises: How do you know that God exists?
+Are you equipped to provide a compelling answer leveraging Christian apologetics?
+While many individuals acknowledge some higher power, effective Christian apologetics requires constructing a robust case for God as the Creator and Sustainer of the universe we all inhabit.

 5. If God Exists, then Miracles are Possible